Van Cleef Asset Management Inc Sells 1,000 Shares of Lamar Advertising Company (REIT) (NASDAQ:LAMR)

-Van Cleef Asset Management Inc lessened its holdings in Lamar Advertising Company (REIT) (NASDAQ:LAMR) by 1.1% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Van Cleef Asset Management Inc reduced its position in shares of Lamar Advertising Company (REIT) (NASDAQ:LAMR) by 1.1% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 89,416 shares of the real estate investment trust’s stock after selling 1,000 shares during the period.
-Lamar Advertising comprises 1.3% of Van Cleef Asset Management Inc’s holdings, making the stock its 23rd biggest holding.
-Van Cleef Asset Management Inc owned approximately 0.09% of Lamar Advertising worth $8,398,000 as of its most recent SEC filing.
+Lamar Advertising comprises 1.3% of Van Cleef Asset Management Inc’s investment portfolio, making the stock its 23rd largest holding.
+Van Cleef Asset Management Inc owned approximately 0.09% of Lamar Advertising worth $8,398,000 at the end of the most recent quarter.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 30th.
-Investors of record on Monday, June 21st were paid a $0.75 dividend.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, June 30th.
+Stockholders of record on Monday, June 21st were given a dividend of $0.75 per share.
 This represents a $3.00 dividend on an annualized basis and a dividend yield of 2.77%.
-The ex-dividend date was Friday, June 18th.
-Lamar Advertising’s dividend payout ratio is currently 58.82%.
+The ex-dividend date of this dividend was Friday, June 18th.
+Lamar Advertising’s payout ratio is 58.82%.

-LAMR has been the topic of several research reports.
-TheStreet cut Lamar Advertising from a “b” rating to a “c+” rating in a report on Tuesday, May 4th.
-Morgan Stanley boosted their price target on Lamar Advertising from $115.00 to $125.00 and gave the stock an “overweight” rating in a report on Friday, June 11th.
+A number of equities analysts recently commented on LAMR shares.
+TheStreet lowered Lamar Advertising from a “b” rating to a “c+” rating in a research note on Tuesday, May 4th.
+Morgan Stanley boosted their price target on Lamar Advertising from $115.00 to $125.00 and gave the company an “overweight” rating in a research note on Friday, June 11th.

 Lamar Advertising Profile